• Skip to main content

 Jump to Recipe Print Recipe

-Guacamole with tortilla chips
+A bowl of Guacamole with tortilla chips.

 Why We Love It!

-• It's Simply Delicious! - Isn't guacamole just so ridiculously good?
+• Simply Delicious! - Isn't guacamole just so ridiculously good?
 Like, there's no such thing as leftover guacamole, eat it till it's gone, kind of good!
 It's everybody's favorite, perfect as a game day appetizer and the best healthy addition to any taco night!
 Even my kids love it, good healthy fats in those avocados too!

-• It's Fast and Easy! - Guacamole is so good because it's full of fresh ingredients.
+• Fast and Easy! - Guacamole is so good because it's full of fresh ingredients.
 I see those packets of "Guacamole seasoning starter" and I just don't understand.
-It's only 6 ingredients, avocado, onion, tomato, garlic, cilantro and lime, simply seasoned with salt, so you don't need a packet!
+It's only 7 ingredients, avocado, onion, tomato, garlic, cilantro and lime, simply seasoned with salt, so you don't need a packet!
 And this delicious healthy guacamole recipe is ready in just 15 minutes!

 Ingredients & Substitutions